derek1331/GifTastic/README.md

 [Demo](https://derek1331.github.io/GifTastic)

-Giftastic is a simple application making use of the [Giphy API](https://developers.giphy.com/) to display gifs to and alllows users can create their own buttons to search for different gifs.
+Giftastic is a simple application making use of the [Giphy API](https://developers.giphy.com/) to display gifs.
+It comes with predifined "searches" but also allows users to create their own.

 ## Built With